paulstothard/helpful_commands/README.md

 conda update -y -n base -c defaults conda
 ```

-### Create an environment and install some programs
+### Create an environment and install some packages

 In this example an environment called **ngs** is created: